School and Community

 Transitional Colorado Assessment Program (TCAP)

-Colorado now looks at student achievement over time.
+Colorado schools are accountable for student achievement over time.
 The Colorado Growth Model examines how much students learn every year by comparing a student's TCAP performance over the years to other Colorado students in the same grade who had similar scores in past years.
 This creates an academic growth percentile that gives parents an explanation of their child's learning.
 For example, a student in the 60th growth percentile is progressing as well as or better than 60 percent of Colorado students with the same achievement history.
-The growth model will also show how much improvement is needed for each student to reach post-secondary readiness.
+The growth model also includes post-secondary readiness indicators such as ACT scores and graduation rates.

 To view the data for University School, click the link to SchoolVIEW and select the Colorado Growth Model or School Performance links.
 University Schools can be found as a part of Greeley/Evans School District 6.